William Jopling: Ridley-Jopling Classification

 The axis of classification is the degree of Lepromin reaction.
 Kensuke Mitsuda first reported the lepromin reaction in 1919, which is usually called the Mitsuda reaction.
 This reaction was completed by Fumio Hayashi.

 Leprosy stigma

 Applying Goffman's definition, he explained various instances of leprosy stigma both in Europe and in other parts of the world.
-The general public has many misconceptions about leprosy and health authorities should launch an information campaign that the disease is curable and patients on treatment are noninfectious.
-Various factors are present, including religions and laws.
+The general public has many misconceptions about leprosy; health authorities have launched information campaigns stating that the disease is curable and patients on treatment are noninfectious.
+Various factors for stigma are present, including religions and laws.
 Present-day leprosy stigma will disappear with the eradication of leprosy with multidrug therapy.

 Handbook of Leprosy

-This textbook had been widely available since its first edition in 1971.
+The textbook had been widely available since its first edition in 1971.
 It has been translated into Spanish and Chinese.

 Comments by others

 "He seldom initiated research, but the dependability of his clinical judgment made him an invaluable and much sought-after research partner, and for many years he was a central figure in the Hospital for Tropical Disease's leprosy research programme."